Bamboo Fly Rod Building

 The dial indicates 6.10, that is to say 3.9 mm of depth

-THE STRIP CUTTING : PLANE, FILE, SCRAPER
+THE STRIP CUTTING : PLANE, FILE AND SCRAPER

 After having exclusively used the various planing processes, I had to conclude that there is not a problem of choice but tool compatibility.